Excodibur/ioBroker.tahoma/README.md

 ## tahoma.X.devices.*.commands

 These states contain button commands for controlling the devices.
-Most devices will support commands like `close` and `open` but also some more
+Most devices will support commands like `close` and `open` but also some more.
+Some of the commands have a `:slow` at the end if supported by the device.
+Using those enables low speed or so-called silent mode.

 ## tahoma.X.devices.*.states

 These states contain current status of the devices as follows.
 All settings marked with `[**]` are editable to controll device's behaviour / send commands.
+Some of the states have a `:slow` at the end if supported by the device.
+Setting those enables low speed or so-called silent mode.

 `[**] tahoma.X.devices.*.states.core:DeploymentState` - Provides information about and controls the state of current deployment.
 100 means fully deployed, 0 is undeployed.
 Not all devices have this value, some have `ClosureState` instead.
 `[**] tahoma.X.devices.*.states.core:TargetDeploymentState` - See `tahoma.X.devices.*.states.core:DeploymentState`